 - Looking for our location in Williamsburg, VA?
 Click here.

 - Looking for our location in Woodbridge, VA?
 Click here.

 Learn the Skills for a Healthcare Career in Just 16 Weeks

-Graduates of the Patient Care Technician Program can work as either Patient Care Technicians or Nursing Care Partners.
-In either role, you will provide vital patient care under the direct supervision of a nurse.
+Graduates of the Patient Care Technician Program can work as Patient Care Technicians, providing vital patient care under the direct supervision of a nurse.
 You will help patients with daily living activities, such as bathing and eating.
 You will also take vital signs, draw blood specimens, perform wound care and dressing changes, insert urinary catheters, perform EKGs, and other selected medical tests and procedures.
 You will learn other skills, too, like how to operate specialized equipment, and how to communicate with healthcare providers, patients, and family members during sometimes stressful situations.
 You will be responsible for delivering quality patient care in the acute care setting.

 Your Educational Experience in Charlottesville